string

 A sequence of Unicode codepoints.

-You can iterate over the characters (or rather, grapheme clusters) of the string
+You can iterate over the grapheme clusters of the string using a

-using a for loop.
-Strings can be added with
+together form a flag emoji.
+Strings can be added with the +

 Typst provides utility methods for string manipulation.
 Many of these methods